 Take a digital tour of Ontario!
-Visit the breathtaking Sleeping Giant Provincial Park in the morning, followed by learning about Ontario’s Black heritage at Uncle Tom’s Cabin Historic Site.
+Visit the breathtaking Sleeping Giant Provincial Park in the morning, followed by learning about Ontario’s Black heritage at the Josiah Henson Museum of African-Canadian History.
 Then, make a stopover in Ottawa to explore the Canadian War Museum (and play their popular online game), followed by an exploration of the ancient Mnjikaning Fish Weirs in Orillia, which were built by the Wendat.
 Finish your day with a thrilling virtual fireworks display at Canada’s Wonderland.

 Discover some new sites in Ontario ... virtually.
 Wander through the evocative Brockville Railway Tunnel.
 Then take a zipline adventure across Niagara Falls.
 Stop by Camp X for some spy training fun.
 Take a behind-the-scenes tour of Waterloo’s Log Schoolhouse.
 And end your day visiting the Chatham-Kent Black Historical Society and Black Mecca Museum to learn more about the area’s rich Black heritage.